-- Desktop or Laptop computer with either Windows 10 or Mac OS X 10 or greater. - Windows based computers should be updated at least once per month.

-• Both Windows and Mac users should install Mozilla Firefox and Google Chrome internet browsers.

-• Mac Users: Safari Browser: In order to use Safari internet browser, you will need to enable "All Cookies" in the SAFARI browser settings.

-• Chrome OS / Chromebook Computers: We cannot support and we do not recommend using a Google Chromebook.
+- Desktop or Laptop computer with either Windows 10, Windows 11 or Mac OS X 10 or greater. - · Windows computers should be updated at least once per month. - Both Windows and Mac users should install Google Chrome internet browser.
+Please do not use Firefox or Internet Explorer (deprecated). - Mac Users: Safari Browser: In order to use Safari internet browser, you will need to enable "All Cookies" in the SAFARI browser settings. - Chrome OS / Chromebook Computers: We do not support or recommend using a Google Chromebook.
 At this time, there are elements of the online course that cannot be completed using a Chromebook.